Saskia Weishut-Snapper

-Saskia Weishut-Snapper (born 5 August 1938 in Amsterdam) is a Dutch fiber artist.
+Saskia Weishut-Snapper (born 5 August 1938) is a Dutch fiber artist.

 Early life and family

-Saskia grew up in the Netherlands, in Bergen, North Holland, a town with an art colony in which both her parents were active.
+Saskia Snapper was born 5 August 1938 in Amsterdam.
+She grew up in the Netherlands, in Bergen, North Holland, a town with an art colony in which both her parents were active.
 Her mother was Mies Bloch, a painter and illustrator, mostly known for her cross-stitch designs.
 Her father was Rein Snapper, a painter, illustrator, and wood printer.

 Saskia is married, has five sons, and lives in Amsterdam.